Pjältån

 Several important fish species

-The Pjältån is a small coastal watercourse with a rich biological life.
-The river is home to several important species, such as trout, river lamprey, European eel and stone loach.
-The Pjältån is considered to be the most important spawning area for sea trout in the county.
-Breeding birds include kingfishers and white-tailed egrets.
+The River Pjältån is a small coastal watercourse with a rich biological life.
+The river is home to several important species, such as trout, river lamprey, eel and bullhead.
+Pjältån is considered to be the most important spawning area for sea trout in the county.
+Breeding birds include kingfishers and grey wagtail.
 There are also otters in the area.

 Dry channel comes to life

 The project will remove three partial migration barriers, which are former hydropower plants and mills.
-A 60-meter culvert will be removed, allowing the water flow to return to its natural channel, which is currently dry.
-Habitat and wetland restoration will be carried out on a 74.6 hectare stretch previously channelized for agriculture.
+A 60-meter culvert will be removed, allowing the river to return to its natural channel, which is currently dry.
+Habitat and wetland restoration will be carried out on 74.6 hectares of land previously channelized for agriculture.

-Stable water system all the way to the sea
+Stable system all the way to the sea

 Barriers to migration